-The new Steam In-Home Streaming enables Steam users to Play your Windows games on devices running other operating systems such as Mac OS X, Linux, and SteamOS, with support for more platforms arriving soon.
+The new Steam In-Home Streaming enables Steam users to play their Windows games on devices running other operating systems such as Mac OS X, Linux, and SteamOS, with support for more platforms arriving soon.

 “When you log into Steam on two computers on the same network, they automatically connect, allowing you to remotely install, launch, and play games as though you were sitting at the remote PC.